gburd/greg.burd.me/content/posts/static-site-with-nix-and-caddy/index.md

 This won't build right away, first we're going to have to add the two `.nix` files we used.

 ### `shell.nix`: Reproducible Development Environment
-`shell.nix` is a common feature of many nix builds, and typically specifies the packages that are needed for developing and changing a project.
-If you haven't used Nix before, you likely have the dependencies and tools for your static site installed directly onto your system, or using a language-specific build tool.
-By switching to `shell.nix`, you can decouple the project development environment from your local system, similar to using a Docker container for development.
+`shell.nix` is a common feature of many Nix builds, and typically specifies the packages that are used for developing and iterating on a project.
+If you haven't used Nix before, you likely have the dependencies and tools for your static site installed using your system package manager, or using a language-specific build tool.
+By switching to `shell.nix`, you can decouple the project development environment from your local system, akin to using a Docker container for development.
 If you don't want or need any special tools to build your site, you can mostly ignore this file, but here's what this might look like for a simple static site:
 ```nix
 { pkgs ? import <nixpkgs> }:
 pkgs.mkShell {